gabrielfalcao/lettuce/docs/reference/terrain.rst

 @before.each_app
 ^^^^^^^^^^^^^^^^

-this hook is ran before lettuce run each Django_ app.
+This hook is ran before lettuce run each Django_ app.

-the decorated function takes the python module that corresponds to the current app.
+The decorated function takes the python module that corresponds to the current app.

 .. doctest::